-1. When we go through difficult times we can become aware of the superficiality of many of our daily concerns, and be prodded into changing our perspective to see what really counts in life.
+Uncle: Yes, there are advantages in suffering.
+After going through difficult times we can become aware of the superficiality of many of our daily concerns, and discover what really counts in life.

-3. Suffering can enhance our capacity to understand another person’s pain, which will foster compassion and strengthen the bonds we have with others.
+Uncle: And, suffering can enhance our capacity to understand another person’s pain, which will foster compassion within us and strengthen the bonds we have with humanity.

-4. Suffering can toughen us, make us resilient.
-It can build our confidence so that the next time we are in strife we are more likely to feel we will handle it.
+Uncle: And, suffering can build our confidence in our ability to handle hardship, so the next time we are in strife, we know we can handle it.
 The more often a sword is in the forge, the stronger it gets.

-We can grow and be happy without suffering.
-I have met beautiful, happy people who have suffered little; they have the right attitudes and make the most of their circumstances.
-And there are people who have suffered, and as a result have become twisted and bitter.
-It’s not the suffering which helps us grow, it’s how we deal with our suffering.
+Uncle: We can grow and be happy without suffering.
+I have met beautiful, happy people who have suffered little.
+They have sensible attitudes and make the most of their circumstances.
+And, there are people who have suffered and as a result have become twisted and bitter.
+As I said to you once before, it’s not the suffering which helps us grow, it’s how we deal with our suffering.

 ‘It is not true that suffering ennobles the character; happiness does that sometimes, but suffering, for the most part, makes men petty and vindictive.’